-Carrie met Frank’s excited expression with skepticism.
-“You’ve figured out how the time machine works,” she repeated back.
+Carrie looked skeptically at Frank’s excited expression.
+“You’ve figured out how the time machine works,” she repeated back

-“Yes!”
-Frank continued eagerly.
+“Yes,” Frank continued eagerly.
 “My goodness, it’s so obvious… you say people don’t check the dates on coins.
-Well, what if the machine DOES?
+What if the machine DOES?
 Remember how I said it wasn’t until my second coin that the machine gave the option of jumping the century mark?
-That second coin, I saw it was from the 1990s!
+That second coin, I saw it was from the 1990s.
 That silver box in the device, what if it has some way of identifying when a coin was minted?”

-He reached out to grasp her hand, and she flinched away.
+He reached out to grasp her hand, so she flinched away from him.
 “Think, Carrie,” he insisted, “when you dropped your first quarter into the time machine, was it from two years previous to your present?
 From the year of my present?”

 “Actually, travel to the future has never been the problem, we do that naturally,” Frank responded, his attention now on the coins.
 “There’s even some mathematical sense behind this manner of travel.
 I mean, theoretically, the machine has got a four dimensional grid – what better way to pinpoint the year aspect than with the money minted and used at the destination time?
 The only thing you have to do is remember to bring along a quarter from your departure era… like this one!”
 Frank held up a coin triumphantly.